aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 $ kubectl wait --for=condition=available --timeout=120s deployment/assets -n assets
 ```
-Now get the volumeMounts in the deployment and Notice that we have our new Volume "efsvolume" mounted /efsvolumedir .
+Now get the `volumeMounts` in the deployment and Notice that we have our new `Volume` named `efsvolume` mounted on`volumeMounts` named `/efsvolumedir`.
 Run the Follwing command

 ```bash
 $ kubectl get deployment -n assets -o json | jq '.items[].spec.template.spec.containers[].volumeMounts'